Keeping our animals Cool

 Each one of our habitats uses trees, bushes, logs and other shade structures to give animals the option for relief.
 However, beyond the natural acclimation by most of our animals, we have implemented several other methods to give our animals respite from the sun.

-Pools are located in the habitats of our lions, tigers, elephants, Andean bear and rhinoceros.
+Pools are located in the habitats of our lion, tigers, elephant, Andean bear and rhinoceros.
 Many animals occasionally receive tasty ice treats such as bloodsicles, fishsicles or frozen food.

 Misters are used at Monkey Village and at our elephant habitat.
 Some animals, like those on the Savanna, receive a sprinkler or garden hose shower to keep cool.
 Mud wallows have been built for multiple species such as tortoises and warty pigs.
 Cooling rocks/slabs where cold water is piped underneath help keep tigers comfortable.